 This runs on Windows 10 Pro, Enterprise, and Education Windows Edition.

 Note: By design, a Kiosk device runs only a single app and users are usually restricted from accessing other features on the Kiosk outside the App.

-This was corrected and enhanced in Windows 10, version 1709, where the AssignedAccess Configuration Service Provider (CSP) makes it possible for administrators to create kiosks that can run multiple apps.
-Multi-App Kiosk can be configured using
+This was corrected and enhanced in Windows 10, version 1709, where the AssignedAccess Configuration Service Provider (CSP) allows administrators to create kiosks that can run multiple apps.
+Multi-App Kiosk can be configured using.

 Microsoft Intune or Provisioning Packages